zeinabtakesh/Keep-NI-by-AI/README.md

 - Built with Python and includes interaction with the **ChatGPT API** for intelligent feedback.
 - Readme documents the setup, metadata logging, limitations, and planned interface features.

+Note that we have also provided a summary for each notebook to facilitate the work.

 ## 💡 Our Approach

 We explored two complementary deep learning pipelines: